leancodepl/corelibrary/README.md

 Change in required dependencies (major version bump) may be also considered a breaking change.

-To simplify versioning process, there exists `Lib.targets` file that specifies version and some NuGet-related properties.
+To simplify versioning process, there exists `Version.targets` file that specifies version.
 This forces all libs to have the same version.
-The file is generated automatically by `build.fsx`, based on `CHANGELOG.md`, so most of the changes should be made there, not in the `Lib.targets` file.
+The file is generated automatically by `build.fsx`, based on `CHANGELOG.md`, so changes should be made there, not in the `Version.targets` file.

 ### Referencing packages